Matthew0x/Matthew0x/README.md

 ### My latest focus is on Python ML/IoT and DevOps

 I love simple useful projects, without tons of bloatware.
-I catch myself on over-doing some things, then I usually scrap them and make up again.
+I catch myself on over-doing some things, then I usually scrap them and start up again.
-Either way, I'm more of a simple guy, no hardcore code around here.
+Either way, I'm more of a simple guy, nothing super interesting around here I guess.

 More luck than brains, that's because my brain doesn't respond anymore from caffeine abuse.